ganeshanushka/tardle/README.md

 # 🔍 Features

-* Dynamic word bank with a range of word lengths
+* Dynamic word bank: Diverse range of word lengths
-* Real-time typing feedback with every guess providing instant feedback via color of tiles
+* Instant typing feedback: Each guess is immediately validated with color-coded tiles
-* Cross-Platform compatibility ensures the game can be played on any device
+* Cross-Platform compatibility: Ensures accessibility for all users on various devices
-* Tarheel-Themed with every word chosen for its significance to tarheel culture
+* Tarheel-Themed: Every word is chosen for its significance to tarheel culture
-* Dynamic Date Display has the game dynamically display the current date on the game page
+* Real-Time Date Display: Game dynamically displays the current date on the game page

 # How to Play